supportsaint/supportsaint.github.io/README.md

 # SupportSaint (supportsaint.github.io)

-Supportsaint is a simple website, home of a small but passionate tech squad helping people get the best out of personal tech (iphones, ipads laptops) and smarthome tech ( routers, smart sockets, lights ...).
+Supportsaint is a simple website, home of a small but passionate tech squad helping people get the best out of personal tech (iphones, ipads, Mac & Windows laptops) and smart home tech ( routers, sockets, lights ... ).

 ## Constant Change

-We review technologies and new products, including this website.
+We review and update technologies and new products, including this website.

 ## Built With